Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

-\begin{proposition} There is a series of iterated Hurwitz moves on the vanishing paths described in Proposition~\ref{prop:exccollectionf} giving rise to a new distinguished collection of vanishing paths, such that the endomorphism algebra of their associated collection of thimbles is isomorphic (as a graded $\kk$-algebra concentrated in degree 0) to $\A_{n,d}$. \end{proposition}
+\begin{proposition} There is a series of iterated Hurwitz moves on the collection of vanishing paths $\lambdabold$ described in Proposition~\ref{prop:exccollectionf} giving rise to a new distinguished collection of thimbles, whose endomorphism algebra is quasi-isomorphic (as an $A_{\infty}$-algebra concentrated in degree 0) to $\A_{n,d}$. \end{proposition}

-\begin{proof} Under the isomorphism (\ref{eq:mainthm3}), one can make use of the triangles in Lemma~\ref{lem:Aurouxtriangles} to provide a list of mutation on the generating collections.
-See \cite[Proposition~3.6]{DiDedda23} for the case $d=2$.
-The higher-dimensional equivalent is completely analogous. \end{proof}